renepacchaux/huntington-bank-pavilion/README.md

 We need a map. ‍Notice the filterable options.
 Our lovely venue has a weird seating format.

 I quickly assumed the aim of bringing in ticket sales.
-I will explain how we incorporated it into our next steps, given a total of two weeks to spend on the project.
+I will explain how we incorporated it into our next steps.

-Only two weeks.
-We creatively sensed where to go, but it was reactive.How do we communicate boundaries?
+We creatively sensed where to go, but it was reactive.
+How do we communicate boundaries?
 I sketched out the first steps toward a final prototype.

 My third sketch contained a venue map.